Sled Workout

 Modifications: You can perform this slow or fast depending on your goals.
 Remember that you should be using a relatively low weight because you are trying to isolate a small muscle group.

-If you face your palms upward at the beginning of the motion it will be more difficult than if you face them up towards the ground.
+If you face your palms upward at the beginning of the motion it will be more difficult than if you face them toward the ground.

 Power Sled Biceps Curls

-Many times male athletes or fitness enthusiasts refuse to omit biceps exercises regardless if they are necessary or not.
+Male athletes or fitness enthusiasts refuse to omit biceps exercises even if they are unnecessary for their sport due to the aesthetic appeal of the biceps.

-The power sled allows you to perform a few types of biceps curls but standing integrates your core.
+The power sled allows you to perform a few types of biceps curls while standing to integrate your core.

 Start: Face the power sled and collect the slack of the power sled cables.
-Bend your legs slightly and draw in your core with your arms facing outwards at shoulder level.
+Bend your legs slightly and draw in your core with your arms facing outward at shoulder level.

-Begin the motion: Keep your elbows pointing straight ahead, draw in your core and keep your knees bent as you curl your hands towards your shoulders making sure to keep your forearm in line with your upper arms.
-Walk backwards until the cable is taut and then repeat the motion.
+Begin the motion: Keep your elbows pointing straight ahead, draw in your core and keep your knees bent as you curl your hands towards your shoulders, making sure to keep your forearms in line with your upper arms.
+Walk backward until the cable is taut and then repeat the motion.

 Full Body (Example)